-Actually working out what the wizard was up to will take a while and some IQ rolls.
+Actually working out

+what the wizard was up to will take a while and some IQ rolls.
 Much of it is very cryptic - it's clear that this journal was written for personal reference only.
 There are a number of references to "SDs," and also much discussion of carefully-numbered experiments (1, 2, 3, 7, 7a, 9, 37b, 42c, 49x, 147-delta . . .)
-Deeper reading will reveal much use of words vindicated!
-This will show them!
+Deeper reading will reveal much use of words like "morphology," "biological reversion," and "regressive inheritance."
+The general thrust of the author's work was clearly biological magic.

+them!